xtekky/gpt4free/docs/async_client.md

   ]
   ```

 - **`web_search`**:
-  (Optional) A Boolean flag indicating whether to enable internet-based search capabilities for the task.
-If True, the system performs a web search using the DuckDuckGo search engine to retrieve up-to-date information.
-This is particularly useful for obtaining real-time or specific details not contained within the model's training.
+*(Optional)* A Boolean flag indicating whether to enable internet-based search capabilities.
+If set to **True**, the system performs a web search using the provider’s native method to retrieve up-to-date information.
+This is especially useful for obtaining real-time or specific details not included in the model’s training data.
+  -  **Providers Supporting** `web_search`:
+  - ChatGPT
+  - HuggingChat
+  - Blackbox
+  - RubiksAI

 - **`provider`**:
-  Specifies the backend provider for the API.
+*(Optional)* Specifies the backend provider for the API.
 Examples include `g4f.Provider.Blackbox` or `g4f.Provider.OpenaiChat`.
 Each provider may support a different subset of models and features, so select one that matches your requirements.

 ## Usage Examples
 ### Text Completions